jduckles/roboprose/readme.md

  {% endfor %}
 ```

 In this template we have a new value `invoices`, which can contain multiple entries, when we loop over each entry we can call
 its values by their nested key value for example `invoice.invoice_num`.

-Rather than a csv file format, we can use yaml and be able to store the data like:
+Rather than a csv file format, we can use yaml and be able to store the data in a more readable form like:

 `examples/embedded_list.yml`
 ```